-Concluding my four-part photographic walk around the historic center of Macau (see Parts 1, 2, & 3) today we take a jaunt around some of the old shops which line the labyrinth of streets surrounding Rua dos Mercadores in the south to Rua Nossa Senhora do Amparo in the north.
+Concluding my four-part photographic walk around the historic centre of Macau (see Parts 1, 2, & 3) today we take a jaunt around some of the old shops which line the labyrinth of streets surrounding Rua dos Mercadores in the south to Rua Nossa Senhora do Amparo in the north.

 Since space is so tight and the streets so narrow the main form of transport are electric mopeds which can be found by the dozen parked outside shops everywhere.

-All of the shops in this area are at street level below residential apartments selling all manner of items, each seeming to specialise in one particular product, like dried fish (above).
+All of the shops in this area are at the street level below residential apartments selling all manner of items, each seeming to specialise in one particular product, like dried fish (above).

 Down some of the side alleys can be found simple street stalls under large awnings selling all sorts of miscellanea.

 This particular stall was selling many different types of fake money which is burnt at the graves of people’s ancestors for them to spend in the after-life.
 This is normally done during the Qingming festival, also known as the tomb sweeping festival.

 I love the rich textures of the decaying buildings here – there’s something mystical about being able to see the peeling layers of history exposed without pretension (or protection for that matter).

 Hand-made signs adorn the humble shop fronts with their simple interiors and relaxed atmosphere.
 In our modern cities we’ve lost a lot of this to franchised businesses which all look the same – soulless and hard to love.

 As I’ve previously written, when you don’t understand the language which surrounds you it can be quite disorienting, but at the same time adds a certain sense of intrigue making you want to explore further.

 At this coconut shop the old man didn’t seem particularly happy at having his photo snapped and quickly scurried into the corner – much better than being shouted at anyway as any photographer will tell.